 Save Time.
 Ask a Librarian.

 In-person, by telephone (860-673-9712) or e-mail, a qualified, professional reference staff is ready to help with all information requests, research papers and projects.
-The staff provides assistance and instruction on the use of online catalogs, information databases and the internet,
+The staff provides assistance and instruction on the use of online catalogs, information databases and the Internet, as well as

-Residents may call the library at 673-9712 to register.
+Residents may call the library at 860-673-9712 to register.
 Ask for the homebound service at the Reference Desk.
-A staff member will assist with the selection of materials.
-All circulating library materials may be delivered.
-These include books, music, magazines, audiobooks, DVDs, videos or large print books.
+A staff member will assist with the selection of materials, and will arrange a convenient time for delivery and/or pickup of library materials.
+All circulating library materials may be delivered - including books, music, magazines, audiobooks, DVDs, Blu-Rays, and large print books.
 The lending period is the normal loan time, but users may call the Library to renew items if they are not on reserve.
-The staff member will then call a volunteer.
-The volunteer will be given the resident’s telephone number and address and will call to arrange a convenient time for delivery and/or pickup.

 This service is also available by email at firstname.lastname@example.org.
 Please include name, address, telephone number and library barcode number from the back of your library card.